 Let's explore the idea of nose breathing a little more.

-Dr Nina Shapiro advises that newborns and babies are "obligate nasal breathers" which means their natural preference and reflex is to breathe through their nose.
+Leading Pediatric Otolaryngology (ear, nose and throat specialist) Dr Nina Shapiro advises that newborns and babies are "obligate nasal breathers" which means their natural preference and reflex is to breathe through their nose.
 If the nasal passage is blocked, it can be dangerous and uncomfortable.
-It is their preference and biological reflex to breathe through their nose.

 Whilst mouth breathing is not impossible, newborns have certain physical features that make it more difficult including a larger tongue, smaller mouth and elevated larynx.